Hollywood Cinema (New Zealand theatre): Early history

-As profits reduced due to supply issues with silent movies and the costs of installing the setup for talkies, Meikle's relationship with the Council became strained, and eventually on 13 June 1930, he agreed to sell "all his right title and interest in the lease with the Council."
-Empson became involved in discussions in an unsuccessful attempt to find a resolution, but eventually, Meikle's contract with the council was terminated on 1 July 1930 and taken over by Henry Hayward on 15 August.

 The Hayward years

 Scottish-born Henry Hayward came to New Zealand in 1905.
 He set up Hayward's Enterprises which in 1929 amalgamated with Fuller's to form Fuller-Hayward Corporation, the distribution-exhibition company that took over the lease on the Avondale Picture Theatre.
 By Christmas 1930, 'talkies' were being shown in Avondale and the Town Hall had been renamed Hayward's Picture House & Cabaret and was managed by Hilda Hayward the then-wife of Henry Hayward's nephew and film-maker Rudall Hayward.